CloudLabs-MOC/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab2_Ex1_DLP_policies.md

 File inspection is now enabled in Defender, allowing file policies to scan for sensitive content.

-## Task 7 – Create a file policy for Microsoft 365 Defender
+## Task 7 – Create a file policy for Microsoft 365 Defender [Read-Only]

 In this task, you'll create a file policy in Microsoft Defender that identifies and quarantines files containing credit card numbers in OneDrive and SharePoint.